 If you have any questions, you are very welcome to contact Chief Information Officer, Evelyn Travnik, at firstname.lastname@example.org.

 All qualified candidates irrespective of age, gender, race, disability, religion or ethnic background are encouraged to apply.

 Technology for people

 DTU develops technology for people.
 With our international elite research and study programmes, we are helping to create a better world and to solve the global challenges formulated in the UN’s 17 Sustainable Development Goals.
 Hans Christian Ørsted founded DTU in 1829 with a clear vision to develop and create value using science and engineering to benefit society.
 That vision lives on today.
-DTU has 12,000 students and 6,000 employees.
+DTU has 12,900 students and 6,000 employees.
 We work in an international atmosphere and have an inclusive, evolving, and informal working environment.
-Our main campus is in Kgs.
-Lyngby north of Copenhagen and we have campuses in Roskilde and Ballerup and in Sisimiut in Greenland.
+DTU has campuses in all parts of Denmark and in Greenland, and we collaborate with the best universities around the world.